Yoast/wordpress-seo/readme.txt

 * Cleans up indexables that got orphaned because posts/terms/users got deleted while Yoast SEO was deactivated.
 * Improves the recognition of keyphrases starting with a period (e.g., \".net developer\") by the _keyphrase in title_ assessment.
-* Updates copy of the notification centre message when you don't have a valid subscription.
-* Updates copy of the update notification when there is a new update and you don't have a valid subscription.
 * Updates mobile and desktop Google snippet previews to be in line with current Google's styling.

 #### Bugfixes